psycopg/psycopg2/doc/usage.rst

 .. index::
     pair: Example; Usage

-The basic psycopg usage is common to all the database adapters implementing the |DBAPI 2.0| protocol.
+The basic Psycopg usage is common to all the database adapters implementing the |DBAPI 2.0| protocol.
 Here is an interactive session showing some of the basic commands::